About AI - ML - (A)NN - DNN - DL - LLM

 * Will have unimaginable impact in everything/everywhere/forever, good and bad (... the 'Alignment Problem' ...)

-What OpenAI really wants (very long, very revealing...)
+What OpenAI really wants (very long article, and very revealing...)

 * Pretrained on huge data sets (base model): guess next token(word,...)